-During my studies and internships, I wrote or contributed to many open-source projects in various languages.
+During my studies and jobs, I wrote or contributed to many open-source projects in various languages.
 Here are some examples in the following languages:

 I started learning C++ before the 2011, 2014 and 2017 revolutions.